cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/exercise_01_ads_db.md

     module: <name-of-module>
 ```

-- Refer to the "headless" service and make shure that only one DB pod gets created.
+- Refer to the "headless" service, created earlier and make shure that only one DB pod gets created.
 - Additional refer under `volumes` to the configmap with database initialization script and refer to the configmap and secret when exposing Postgres environment variables in the Docker container.

 ```